psycopg/psycopg/docs/basic/pgtypes.rst

     `!Multirange` objects are a `~collections.abc.MutableSequence` and are totally ordered: they behave pretty much like a list of `!Range`.
-Like Range, they are `~typing.Generic` on the subtype of their range, so you can declare a variable to be `!Multitype[date]` and mypy will complain if you try to add it a `Range[Decimal]`.
+Like Range, they are `~typing.Generic` on the subtype of their range, so you can declare a variable to be `!Multirange[date]` and mypy will complain if you try to add it a `Range[Decimal]`.

 Like for `~psycopg.types.range.Range`, built-in multirange objects are adapted